toivoh/tt06-retro-console/README.md

   - 16 bit 96 kHz output
   - 4 voices, each with
     - Two oscillators
+      - Option to let the sub-oscillator generate noise
+    - Three waveform generators with choice of sawtooth, triangle, pulse waves with 4 different duty cycles, 2 bit sawooth and triangle
     - 2nd order low pass filter
       - Sweepable volume, cutoff frequency, and resonance

+For more details, see https://github.com/toivoh/tt06-retro-console/blob/main/docs/info.md.